Jacked-Up/Oculus-App-Metadata-Assets-Template/README.md

 # Oculus App Metadata Assets Template

 All images are the proper resolution required.
-There is an image template for all **REQUIRED** assets.
+There is an image template for every **REQUIRED** assets.